Fitton Baseball Field - Holy Cross Crusaders

 Food & Beverage 0

 There is no food available at Fitton Field for Holy Cross baseball games.
 The concession stands along the first base side of the field remain boarded up.
 Fans are welcome to bring in their own snacks during Crusaders games.
-You’ll see a lot of Dunkin’ products in the stands on these chilly Massachusetts spring afternoons.
+You’ll see a lot of Dunkin’ products in the stands on chilly Massachusetts spring afternoons.

 Atmosphere 2